black bean-stuffed Hatch chile peppers.

 Hatch chiles are in season from about mid-July until September and sometimes October.
 You’ll know when it’s Hatch chile season: If your city participates, they will heavily advertise for them.
 Because they must be imported from New Mexico, you may have a hard time finding them in stores near you.
 If that is the case, use Anaheim or poblano peppers instead.

-These are super easy to make vegetarian, and can even be made vegan with just a few tweaks, too.
+These chorizo-stuffed peppers are super easy to make vegetarian, and can even be made vegan with just a few tweaks, too.
 To make these peppers vegetarian, follow the recipe as written, substituting soyrizo for chorizo.
 Because chorizo is so heavily seasoned and crumbly, the swap is nearly identical in flavor and texture.
 If you don’t like soyrizo or can’t find it (Trader Joe’s sells an excellent one) simply leave the chorizo out and use seasonings like paprika, chili powder, cayenne, salt, and pepper instead.

 You can also add different beans to bulk the filling up a bit, since you’ll be missing 6 ounces of meat.
 I’d recommend pinto beans for this.
 If more beans isn’t ideal, then add in corn kernels, potatoes, or diced tomatoes instead.
+To make this vegan, all you have to do is either omit the cheese (it’s just as good without it), or use vegan cheese.
+Another idea?
+Top the peppers with salsa instead.

 You can mash more beans for a texture like refried beans or leave chunky -- like so.